blanfried/Osows/content/english/_index.md

       title : "Collaboration"
       link: "designs/"
       image : "images/feature/feature-3.svg"
       content : "Once everything is in hand, we develop your site in less than 30 days.
-Once finished, we present you the finished product ready for launch.
+Once finished, we present you with the finished product ready for launch.
       <br>
       <br>
-      We collaborate with you from then on, making any changes or updates you desire.
+      From then on we collaborate with you, making any changes or updates you desire.
       <br>
       <br>
       Click this card to see our portfolio!"